ethangyllenhaal/FijiPachyRad/README.md

 windowed_fst_vcftools.sh - Wrapper shell script for using vcftools to generate windowed FST between a set of comma separated population pairs.
 Uses an unfiltered VCF and list of population pairs to be tested, plus a population directory full of population lists.

-pachy_full_fst.vcf - Unfiltered VCF used in this analysis.
+$$$pachy_full_fst.vcf - Unfiltered VCF used in this analysis.
 Filtering is done in VCFtools instead of stacks.

 rename_fst.sh - Script for converting chromosome names to numbers in fst output for qqman.
 Numbers are simple integers, so chromosomes 1, 1A, and 1B and 1, 2, and 3.